piit79/expense2fakturoid-py/README.md

     git clone https://github.com/piit79/expense2fakturoid-py.git
     cd expense2fakturoid-py

-    # Create the Python 3 virtualenv
+    # Create the Python 3 virtualenv and install dependencies
     python3 -m venv venv
     venv/bin/pip install -r requirements.txt

+    # Install the expense2fakturoid module
+    venv/bin/python setup.py install

-    # Copy the configuration file
+    # Copy the sample configuration file
     cp expense2fakturoid.sample.yaml expense2fakturoid.yaml

+## Configuration

+The path to the configuration file `expense2fakturoid.yaml` can be specified on the command line (`--config/-c`).
+If it's not, `expense2fakturoid` will look in the current directory, or in the operating system configuration directory:
+ * `$XDG_CONFIG_HOME` or  `~/.config` on Linux
+ * `C:\Users\<username>\AppData` on Windows

-Then edit the configuration file `expense2fakturoid.yaml` - the only required entries are `slug`, `email` and `api_key`.
+The only required config entries are `slug`, `email` and `api_key`.
+All entries are described in the sample configuration file `expense2fakturoid.sample.yaml`.

 ## Running

-    venv/bin/python3 expense2fakturoid.py --supplier packeta invoice.pdf
+    venv/bin/expense2fakturoid --supplier packeta invoice.pdf

 This will parse the PDF invoice and create the complete expense entry in Fakturoid including the PDF attachment.

+Please note the supplier contact must already exist in Fakturoid.

 ## How it works